Skin Cancer Prevention: Skin Protection Tips

 Sun protective clothing and hats are very helpful for sun protection.
 There are lots of reliable brands nowadays such as Solumbra® and Coolibar®.

-Shelley Plescia – EltaMD® UV Glow, EltaMD® UV Restore & COLORESCIENCE® Sunforgettable Brush
+Shelley Plescia (Macedonia, OH) – EltaMD® UV Glow, EltaMD® UV Restore & COLORESCIENCE® Sunforgettable Brush

 I love EltaMD® UV Glow and EltaMD® UV Restore since they contain physical ingredients.
 COLORESCIENCE® Sunforgettable Brush is another favorite because it is mineral based, contains physical ingredients and water resistant for 80 minutes!